Jonutz123/Deroplus-AstroBWTv3/README.md

 # Deroplus-AstroBWTv3

 This is the new version of deroplus, a DERO AstroBWT/v3 miner.
-Deroplus has around 60% boost over the official miner.
+Deroplus has between 50-70% boost over the official miner (depends of the cpu model).

 To use this miner just go to releases download the version for your platform and run the prebuilt scripts.